 Rating 5/10

 Do you enjoy scary flicks that spend 80% of their runtime slowly building exposition, only to unload a dump of excitement in the final 20% that doesn’t make any sense?
-Then, have I got a movie for you!
+Well, have I got a movie for you!

 Evy (Nina Kiri) is a young woman who returns to her childhood home to care for a comatose mother, known only as Mama (Michèle Duquet).
 Evy was raised in a strict Catholic household, and the home is still filled with religious iconography.
 She hosts a supernatural-themed podcast called “The Undertone” with her friend Justin (Adam DiMarco).
 They investigate alleged paranormal events.
 Justin is the believer.
 Evy is the doubter.
-That skepticism is challenged when Justin receives an anonymous email containing eerie recordings made by a married couple, Mike (Jeff Yung) and Jessa (Keana Lyn Bastidas), documenting Jessa’s strange sleep-talking.
+That skepticism is challenged when Justin receives an anonymous email containing a series of eerie recordings made by a married couple, Mike (Jeff Yung) and Jessa (Keana Lyn Bastidas), documenting Jessa’s strange sleep-talking.

 The production can most charitably be described as constrained.
 Evy is seen and heard, but never leaves the house.
 Podcast partner Justin is heard but never seen.
 And then there’s the mother, played by Michèle Duquet.
 Easily one of the least demanding roles I’ve ever seen, just lying there on a bed as a comatose patient.
 Occasionally, she’s shot from a distance and turns her head for effect to give the audience a scare.
 The plot is basically long stretches of people listening to audio files live on the podcast.
 As they listen, they react in real time.
 Evy puts on the headphones, and there’s some fun in teasing the audience: how much of what’s being heard is happening on the show, and how much might actually be happening in the house?
 It’s all about the sound design… and your patience.
-Listening to all ten of these voice logs becomes repetitive, even as things escalate.
+Listening to all ten of these voice logs is repetitive, even as things escalate.

 03-12-26